GAC-Machine/Ready-to-use/README.md

 ## [Android]

-Command to run on adb (Android Debug Bridge)
+Commands to run on adb (Android Debug Bridge)

+adb devices
+[accpet promp regardinf computer's RSA fingerprint, the one using adb from] devices adb shell cmd package list packages